alexlee820/student-1155109436/README.md

 ELTU2014|F~A
 FN1000  |F~A
 CENG2010|F~A
-# The food my girlfriend love
+# The food my girlfriend loves
 - All the dessert made of purple yam
 - Wonton noodle
 - Sweet potato